When You Join You Get Involved

 Looking to get involved with Registered Student Organizations (RSOs), a.k.a.
 Clubs, on campus?
 The University of North Florida has over 200 RSOs on campus, and Club Alliance provides support for the functions and activities of these student organizations.
 Your student can get involved by searching for an organization that caters to their interests by viewing the club list.
 And if they can’t find a club they are looking for, they can simply start their own.

 Student Government at UNF is comprised of members devoted to serving the student body.
 They actively work to meet the needs of students and to enhance the quality of campus life by hosting a variety of programs and funding student organizations.
-Student government also represent the student body on a local and state level.
+The student government also represents the student body on a local and state level.

 Played soccer or football during high school?
 Want to get involved but not commit to a role on one of the UNF’s teams?
 Then, intramural sports may be the next best choice.
 Each fall and spring semester, the program offers a wide range of team, dual, and individual activities aimed at maximizing student participation.
 Activities include flag football, volleyball, sand volleyball, indoor soccer, outdoor soccer, softball, basketball, racquetball, tennis, kickball, and much more.
 Every intramural league and tournament sport is divided into three leagues of play: men’s, women’s, and co-rec.
 All intramural activities are FREE to UNF students who have paid their student activities fees, and all full-time faculty and staff.
 Intramural Sports is a great way to meet new people and stay active at the same time.